 Course Description:

-This course develops an awareness of individuals and agencies, both public and private, which have expertise available to assist the farm operator to solve farm systems problems.
+This course develops the student’s awareness of individuals and agencies, both public and private, which have expertise available to assist the farm operator to solve farm systems problems.
 It enables study and application of farm business evaluation concepts, and exploration of possible implications.
 Exact subject matter and time spent per topic will vary depending on student need, location, and time.

-Course Outline:
+Course Outline: ??move section down

 Assemble management resource team